jhannemann/bowling/instructions/BowlingGame.md

 The camera's *x* position is kept at the center of the lane.
 The *y* and *z* components are offset by the corresponding height and distance.
+In the editor, set the height to 1 m and the distance to -3 m.
 The object to follow can be empty (i.e. `null`).
 In this case the script does nothing.
 The object to follow can be set by dragging an object from the scene